Axelisys/policies/README.md

 ## Welcome to Open Policy

 This site provides open source policy suitable for an IT firm in the UK.
-The aim of the OpenPolicy initiative, is to create community driven, high-quality, inclusive policies employing best practise, community contribution and innovation, to create organisational policy suitable for hte 21st century.
+The aim of the OpenPolicy initiative, is to create community driven, high-quality, inclusive policies employing best practise, community contribution and innovation, to create organisational policy suitable for the 21st century.

 ## Contents